-Demolition of buildings affected by natural disasters
+Demolition of buildings affected by natural disaster

 Temporary repairs and non-structural permanent repairs

 You can perform temporary repairs and non-structural permanent repairs as exempt development if the damage is due to a natural disaster or state of emergency declared under the State Emergency and Rescue Management Act 1989.